Boudu Saved from Drowning

 Boudu Saved from Drowning (Boudu sauvé des eaux, "Boudu saved from the waters") is a 1932 French social satire comedy of manners film directed by Jean Renoir.
 Renoir wrote the film's screenplay, from the 1919 play by René Fauchois.
 The film stars Michel Simon as Boudu.

 Pauline Kael called it, "not only a lovely fable about a bourgeois attempt to reform an early hippie... but a photographic record of an earlier France."

 Synopsis

-Bourgeois Parisian and Latin Quarter bookseller Edouard Lestingois rescues Boudu, a tramp, from a suicidal plunge into the River Seine from the Pont des Arts.
-Boudu is brought into Lestingois's household.
-The family adopts the man and dedicates itself to reforming him into a proper, middle-class person.
-Boudu shows his gratitude by shaking the household to its foundations, challenging the hidebound manners of his hosts, seducing the housemaid and raping Madame Lestingois.
-Gradually Boudu is tamed, shaved and given a haircut, and put in a suit.
-Then he wins a large sum of money on the lottery, and he is guided into marrying the housemaid.
-Finally, however, at the wedding scene, Boudu capsizes a rowboat and floats away from the wedding party, and "back to his old vagrancy, a free spirit once more."
+Bourgeois Latin Quarter bookshop owner Edouard Lestingois rescues Boudu, a tramp, after his suicidal plunge from the Pont des Arts in Paris into the River Seine.
+The family adopts him and dedicates itself to reforming him into a well-mannered, middle-class person.
+He is shaved, given a haircut, and put in a suit.
+However, Boudu shows his gratitude by shaking the household to its foundations, challenging its hidebound manners, propositioning the housemaid and raping the wife.

+Then he wins a large sum of money on the lottery from a ticket Lestingois gives him and is guided into marrying the housemaid.
+However, at the wedding, Boudu capsizes a rowboat and floats away, "back to his old vagrancy, a free spirit once more."